Skip to main content

 What is a Site Audit?

 A site audit is a process that evaluates, scores, and documents the conditions of a property and communicates that information to the client.
-It often includes taking notes and pictures of the great stuff you see on the property while documenting the not-so-great stuff.
+It often includes taking notes and pictures of the great stuff you see on the property and in the building while documenting the not-so-great stuff.
 A good site audit rates categories on a universal scale to maintain objectivity and consistency across the organization.

-For example, a site audit could use a 1–10 scale and would have categories specific to your clients’ property types.
+For example, a site audit could use a 1–10 scale and would have categories specific to your clients’ property types or areas of the building.

 Who Performs Site Audits?